Space for artists to . . .

 1. Creativity –

 We believe passionately in the power of bringing people together from different disciplines and backgrounds to live and work as a group.
 We feel this constitutes both a political and spiritual act.
 Don’t worry, we’re not a cult, there’s no initiation ceremony and we don’t wear robes.
-We understand that sometimes people need time away from groups too – nothing in the week is compulsory and we intend to offer a structure within which each person can find what suits their needs.
+We understand that people need time away from groups too, within the structure each person can find what suits their needs.

 As a group we will take care of the space together.
 In practice this means everyone has a short task each day which we do in the morning; taking up to 20 minutes while breakfast is being prepared.
 As well as enabling us to keep the costs low, we feel that this adds to a culture of collective care and some great ideas have come while laying a fire!